 The Circulatory Theory: There is an effect of constricting or dilating of blood vessels, from doing acupuncture.
 A possible explanation of this is the release of the body’s vasodilators (such as Histamine), in response to acupuncture.
 Increasing circulation of fresh red blood cells (RBC’s) and WBC’s to an injured area helps to create a faster healing process.
 Acupuncture is very effective in treating edema by this concept of promoting dilation.

 In all, oriental medicine is the oldest coded medical system.
-It has been used for centuries for primary care and is still being used in eastern medicine today.
-Oriental medicine’s acceptance into the western medical model, with more and more proven and researched clinical trials plus the support of the largest U.S health and safety branches, is allowing oriental medicine to become more available to the public.
-Check out the World Health Organization which has over a hundred indications that acupuncture has been proven to be beneficial for.
+It has been used for centuries for primary care and is still being used in medicine today.
+Oriental medicine has full acceptance into the western medical model with more proven and researched clinical trials coming out every year plus the support of the largest U.S and the World health and safety branches, is allowing oriental medicine to become more available to the public.